Nightapes/go-semantic-release/README.md

   email: "<email>" # Used for creating tag
   user: "<user>" : # Used for creating tag and pushing
   auth: "<token>" # Used for pushing, can be env "$GIT_TOKEN", will be replaced with env
+  ## Optional, if you want to change the default tag prefix ("v")
+  tagPrefix: ""
 ```